44 Ferocious Waves Attacking Lighthouses - Part 2

 Gale force winds throughout the day churned up

-Lake Michigan and created high waves along
+Michigan and created high waves along

 the South Haven, Michigan shore.
 The